Baxkiller/OpenQA_CL/README.md

 # OpenQA_CL
 Open-domain Question Answering with Constrastive Learning.
-My Graduate Design.
+This is My Graduation Project.